GiorgiJ1/OS/README.md

 ```
 > hello                                    # chat with the assistant
 > /index /path/to/file.pdf                 # index a single file
-> /index-dir /path/to/folder               # index an entire directory
+> /index-dir /path/to/folder               # index a directory
 > /embed <document-uuid>                   # embed a document's chunks
+> /memories                                # list what AIOS knows about you
+> /remember key = value                    # store a fact manually
+> /forget key                              # delete a memory
 > /quit                                    # exit
 ```